SingleDigitIQ/cozylights/README.md

 *Plans for API:*

-- You will be able to override cozylights' global step, disable it and call it from your global step.
-Wait, however technically you can do this
+- You will be able to override cozylights' global step, disable it and call it from your global step

-- You will be able to override any defaults
+- You will be able to override any default settings

 - Register unique settings for specific nodes

 # todo

+- make all chat commands to work with debug lights

+- decrease amount of overriden globals

+- readd light auto rebuild on light source destroy

+- ignore airlike and liquid light sources by default, since there are often too many of them, until optimization for several adjacent light sources drops.
+Allow to add exceptions

+- readd on_generated

+- stress test it with heavily modded worlds, possible problem: luajit ram limit for default luajit on linux?

+- see what can be done about dynamic light sources if it will be needed at all after light auto rebuild. dynamic means their brightness is not constant or maybe they disappear/reappear

 - add literally all mods and games with light_source def to optional depends